People nearing the end of their lives

 Most people say that they would like to be cared for at home when they reach the end of their life, yet only 21% actually die at home.
 Improving the identification of people who could benefit from a palliative care approach, and the coordination of their care, can help to address this disparity.

 - Palliative and end of life care identification tools comparator – Compares the features of different palliative care identification tools at a glance, together with links to further information and research.

 - Continuity and care co-ordination in palliative and end of life care: evidence for what works – A review of evidence on approaches that can improve continuity and coordination of palliative care.

 - Scottish palliative care guidelines – good practice guidelines on care for individuals with life limiting illness.

-Health and Social Care Partnerships have identified opportunities to test and implement improvements in the identification and care co-ordination of those who can benefit from palliative and end of life care.
+LWiC worked with Health and Social Care Partnerships to identify opportunities to test and implement improvements in the identification and care co-ordination of those who can benefit from palliative and end of life care.

 The following case studies highlight key learning from our test sites:

 - Riverside Care Home, Glasgow City Health and Social Care Partnership